JetBrains/Qodana/topics/configuration-reference.md

 ### Generate an autocompletion script
 {id="docker-config-reference-qodana-completion"}

-<p>Using these options, you can generate an autocompletion script for a specific shell.</p>
+<p>Using these CLI options, you can generate an autocompletion script for a specific shell.</p>

 <table>
     <tr>